elennick/retry4j/README.md

             .retryOnAnyException()
             .build();

+If you want the executor to continue to retry on all encountered exceptions EXCEPT for a few specific ones, specify this using the **retryOnAnyExceptionExcluding()** config option.
+If this exception strategy is specified, only the exceptions specified will interupt the executor and throw an **UnexpectedException**.

+    RetryConfig config = new RetryConfigBuilder()
+            .retryOnAnyExceptionExcluding(CriticalFailure.class, DontRetryOnThis.class)
+            .build();

 ### Timing Config

 To specify the maximum number of tries that should be attempted, specify an integer value in the config using the **withMaxNumberOfTries()** method.
 The executor will attempt to execute the call the number of times specified and if it does not succeed after all tries have been exhausted, it will throw a **RetriesExhaustedException**.